 The Council's senior managers may influence financial and operating policies through the professional advice to elected Members and through the management decisions they make under delegated powers.
 Such officers are subject to the Council's Employee Code of Conduct and professional bodies' standards.
-There are no related party transactions between the Council and its senior managers that require disclosure in 2013/14.
+There are no related party transactions between the Council and its senior managers that require disclosure in 2015/16 (none in 2014/15).